Coronavirus: Entire class quarantined after Swiss students fake COVID test to cut school | DW | 08.04.2021

 "We don't want to obstruct their school studies," Thiriet said.
 Furthermore, the culprits quickly owned up to the hoax when suspicions arose.

-The education department also showed understanding of the difficult situation many young people are finding themselves in during the pandemic.
+The education department also showed understanding for the difficult situation many young people are finding themselves in during the pandemic.

-Unlike some neighboring countries, Switzerland has kept its schools open for most of the pandemic, only closing them for around eight weeks between mid-March and mid-May last year, the Süddeutsche Zeitung reported.
+Unlike some neighboring countries, Switzerland has kept its schools open for most of the pandemic, only closing them for around eight weeks between mid-March and mid-May last year, the German daily Süddeutsche Zeitung reported.

 The national government was able to close schools thanks to the pandemic law which gave it extra powers during the outbreak.